- Minimum Purchase:

 People chose these trees for Parks and backyards for a serene atmosphere feeling.
 The leaves dangle down measuring three inches in length, and this cascading effect can cause a calming effect for your yard.
 The leaves are deciduous, narrow and lance-shaped with round tapered bases.
 The buds appearance is cone-shaped and colors of ranges of brown.

-It is a fast-growing tree that can often reach its maturity in 20-30 years.
+Black Willow Oak Tree Seedlings is a fast-growing tree that can often reach its maturity in 20-30 years.
 They grow very well from seedlings at a rate of 2-3 feet per year.

 They are the largest of the willow trees.
 Their name comes from their smooth black bark or sometimes a color of very dark brown.
 It has twigs that are olive green or pale orange when young.
 They will have pods of a brownish red color that will hang in clusters.
 The Black Willow Oak Tree provides ornamental shade.
 At their maturity, they are usually 40-50 feet in height, occasionally growing sixty to ninety feet in height.
 It is a wide-span branching tree, and their width can be 20-30 feet or more.

+Black Willow Oak Trees need moist soil.
 The best growing zones are three through eight.

-The Black Willow Oak Trees need moist soil.
-The hardy planting zones are 3-9.
-The growth rate is 1 to 2 feet each year.
+They grow well in low lying areas where water may stand at times.
+Their desire for water allows their roots to soak up much of the water from the ground during times of rain.
+These trees' root base helps with the erosion of the soil.
+They enjoy full sun but can tolerate partial shade.
+The Black Willow Oak Tree is a close relation to a weeping willow tree.
+The canopy of the tree can have the rounded shape of the weeping willow to a more casual and open look of oak trees.
+Any form is a beautiful addition to your property; The hardy planting zones are 3-9; The growth rate is 1 to 2 feet each year.
 This tree will not mind being on wet soil and even will tolerate flooding.
 Its bark is black, or a dark brown and has twigs that are olive green or pale orange when young.
 It will have pods of brownish red that will hang in clusters.
-The wood of this tree is not durable, so it is used for flooring, boxes, and pulpwood.
+The wood of this tree is not durable; used for flooring, boxes, and pulpwood.
 Make sure you have a site with plenty of moisture as this tree has shallow roots that want a lot of moisture.
 The canopy of this tree is usually round and spreading out, however, can be irregular and open.